highlando/academic-kickstart/content/post/covid-19-trends/index.md

 less well resolved.
 On the other hand, the plot range of China :cn: is adjusted to better resolve the small numbers.

-## Interpretation of the JHU Data
+## Some Interpretation of the JHU Data

 As of today, one may say that:

  * In *China* :cn: the spread seems to be under control.
- * *Italy* :it: and *Spain* :es: seem to have weakened the exponential growth although the slopes are still at high values in particular for *Spain*.
+ * *Italy* :it: seems to have weakened the exponential growth.
- * *France* :fr: and *Germany* :de: still in exponential growth, with no trend for a decrease visible.
+ * For *Spain* :es: the numbers report a visible decrease in the growth rate.
+   The rate is still high though.
+ * A comparison of *France* :fr: and *Spain* shows the effects of low growth rates.
+In the last days, the rates were similar.
+And although the virus seems to have hit France before it hit Spain, the total numbers in France are smaller by a factor of 3.
+ * In *Germany* :de: the rates seem to be decreasing but are still high.

 {{% alert note %}}
 We will update the plots and the interpretations on a daily basis.